 Period of notice

 This section outlines how much notice you have to give your employer before you quit.
 Generally speaking, the time period is normally at least one week.
 It also works the other way around.
 If you’ve been employed for at least one month then you’re entitled to at least one weeks’ notice before a dismissal.

 Disciplinary rules and procedure

 The rules for your type of work may be about punctuality or drunkenness.
-Procedures used if you break any of these rules must be listed.
+But it honestly depends on what job you’re doing since there may be more or less strict guidelines that you need to adhere to.
+Regardless, the custom and practice used if you break any of these rules must be listed.

-If you’re going to be employed for more than a month and work eight hours or more a week, your employer must give you a work contract stating the terms and conditions of your job, within two months of the start of work.
+If you’re going to be employed for more than a month and work eight hours or more a week, your employer is legally obligated to give you a basic employment contract stating the terms and conditions of your job, within two months of the start of work.

-Oral terms are just as binding as those in writing, but in a dispute over any terms, a written contract is concrete proof whereas verbal agreements are hard to prove.
+Yes, oral terms are just as binding as those in writing.
+But in a dispute over any terms, a written statement is concrete proof, whereas verbal agreements are hard to prove.